Sleeping in Airports

 What to Expect

-Albuquerque Airport (code: ABQ) is a midsize, three-level international airport with two concourses (Concourse A and Concourse B).
+Albuquerque Airport (code: ABQ) is a midsize, three-level international airport with one concourse split into Concourse A (Gates A1-A4, primarily Southwest) and Concourse B (Gates B1-B10, other airlines).
 A small variety of eateries and shops are on the airside, with limited options on the landside.
 The airport offers free WiFi, though its service has been described as spotty, and charging areas can be found in both concourses.
 The airport does not host any private lounges.

 Sleeping in Albuquerque Airport